TrudAX/denistrunin-blog/src/draft/integ-outboundsftp/index.md

 **Delimiter** defines a CSV-type delimiter.

 **Advanced Group**
 The advanced group defines used log types and a Company range validation.
-The export runs in the current company, and some exports may be logically related only to certain companies.
-The **Company range** allows specifying a list of companies eligible for the export.
+The exports run in the current company, and some exports may be logically related only to certain companies.
+The **Company range** allows specifying a list of companies eligible for export.

 ## Export scenarios